What is Sales and Operations Planning? An Overview of S&OP Best Practices

 What this looks like: The person running the business uses the Executive S&OP meeting as a critical management meeting.
 They attend and/or run the meeting, hold the team accountable, and sign off on the SS&OP plans.

-Incorporating these elements is sure to make your S&OP a more effective process and increase executive engagement.
-Over the next several weeks we will dig into each of these areas in more detail, starting with setting the correct S&OP Family Structure.
-You also can watch our related video, S&OP: What does good look like?, which expands on implementing these points into your S&OP process.
+Incorporating these elements ensures a more effective implementation of your S&OP process and increase executive engagement.
+Over the next several weeks we will dig into each of these areas in more details.